hansklav/Oberon-keyboard-tweaks/README.md

 # Oberon-keyboard-tweaks

-## Tutorial: configuring the Project Oberon 2013 keyboard device driver
+## Configuring the Project Oberon 2013 keyboard device driver

 My main motivation for this small programming project was to get the arrow keys (a.k.a. keyboard control keys) working in [Project Oberon 2013](https://people.inf.ethz.ch/wirth/ProjectOberon/index.html), a.k.a.
 Oberon System V5, for editing text and for playing ObTris (Oberon Tetris).
 It was fun to figure out some intricacies of the Keyboard Table `KTabAdr` in procedure `Init` of module `Input.Mod`, which is not described in detail by Niklaus Wirth.